lucasmodesto/Cattose/README.md

 The app currently includes two screens: a list screen that shows cats in a grid, and a detail screen that provides information about the breed of each cat.

 ## Architecture
-Cattose follows the MVVM pattern with the repository approach and integrates elements of Clean Architecture, such as using dependency injection with interfaces, resulting in a decoupled design that is flexible and adaptable to changes. which is aligned to [Android Architecture Guide](https://developer.android.com/topic/architecture) from Google.
+Cattose follows the MVVM pattern with the repository approach and integrates elements of Clean Architecture, such as using dependency injection with interfaces, resulting in a decoupled design that is flexible and adaptable to changes, aligned to [Android Architecture Guide](https://developer.android.com/topic/architecture) from Google.

 ## Main Development Libraries
 - [Material3](https://m3.material.io/)